Dr. Mariana Chavez

 Which conditions does HPB surgery treat?

 While some conditions are more common, like pancreatic tumors, others are relatively rare (gallbladder and bile duct cancers).
-At The Surgical Clinic, we treat all conditions with specialized expertise within our nework of surgeons who are able to divise a plan of attack with the best options available for each patient.
+At The Surgical Clinic, we treat all conditions with specialized expertise within our network of surgeons who are able to devise a plan of attack with the best options available for each patient.
+Whether that be open surgery, laparoscopic surgery, or robotic surgery techniques.

 Some of the common conditions we treat for HPB Surgery: